api-platform/docs/create-client/nextjs.md

 ## Generating Routes

-If you use the API Platform symfony variant, generating all the code you need for a given resource is as simple as running the following command:
+If you are using the [API Platform Distribution with Symfony](../symfony/index.md) generating all the code you need for a given resource is as simple as running the following command:

 ```console
 docker compose exec pwa \